lynden95/lynden95/README.md

 ### Hi there 👋

+My name is Lynden, a Biochemist in Bristol, UK.
+New to this coding lark!

 <!--
 **lynden95/lynden95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.